NLIS

 The NLIS is designed to record device and PIC statuses and to track devices and corresponding livestock movements for disease control, biosecurity, food safety, market access and other industry-related purposes.
 The NLIS Alpaca will use a visually readable electronic tag that will stay with each animal for life.

-The AAA has been progressing this project for over 10 years now with progress being made, albeit at a slow rate.
-We have sourced and achieved a substantial government grant to undertake all the necessary research into the mechanics of its introduction and the national NLIS committee has approved our tag testing program.
-Purely on the basis of necessity, the tag testing took a number of years to include an assessment of the tag’s durability when worn by an alpaca.
+The AAA has been progressed this project since 2004.
+We have sourced and achieved a substantial government grant to undertake all the necessary research into the mechanics of its introduction and the national NLIS committee has approved our tag testing program and in 2023 approved the implementation of two different NLIS device options for alpaca.

-At present, there is no requirement for NLIS tags in alpacas in any jurisdcition.
+At present, there is no requirement for NLIS tags in alpacas in any jurisdiction, albeit there are identification requirements.